top of page

 On April 3, 1873, John "Dock" Wofford married Vashti Barnwell, the daughter of Sol Barnwell and Manerva (or Minerva) Ramsour.
 She was born into slavery in November 1851 in Georgia.
 Vashti’s mother Minerva Ramsour (born 1828) appears to have been owned by the Ramsour family near Fairmount in Gordon County, Georgia.
 The death certificates of both Vashti and a sister Demarius list Sol Barnwell as their father, although few if any records exist for him.
 He was likely a slave of Robert Barnwell of Sonora in Gordon County, who in the 1850 slave schedule had one adult male slave age 33 (not named in the census at that time) who was likely to have been Vashti's father Sol.
 No slave of that age was listed on Barnwell's 1860 slave record, so Sol may have been sold or may have died.
 Manerva went on to marry Richard "Dick" Sims in 1868, and so Vashti was raised in the Sims family and is listed as a Sims in the 1870 census.

 John "Dock" and Vashti Wofford were very likely members of Mt.
 Zion Missionary Baptist Church since their marriage was performed by the Rev. Jeff Milner, a noted African American pastor in North Georgia.
 Mt.
 Zion, now at 147 Jones Street in the Summer Hill historically black district of Cartersville, has remained a pinnacle of black life in the community.
-According to the church's history site
+According to the church's history site,

 "Mt.
 Zion Missionary Baptist Church was organized during slavery time by Rev. Jeffrey Milner.
 They held their meetings under a bush arbor.
 During the first year the Rev. Milner became pastor, one Sunday in July he preached to his congregation from this text, John 8:36.
 "If the Son therefore shall make you free, ye shall be free indeed."
 Some of the slaves went home and told their master that Rev. Milner said they were going to be free.
 The white people who owned these slaves, on the following Monday morning had a gallows built, where the present depot now stands.
 They placed the hangman's noose around Rev. Milner's neck to hang him but before they tied the knot he preached so strong that many people wept.
 The mayor of Cassville, Georgia ordered the crew to cut him down and let him go and preach the word of God.
 After the Emancipation Proclamation, sometime during the year of 1868, the first church assembled in an old house where the present Educational/Fellowship Building now stands.